babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 - The BTC Staker is monitoring the BTC simnet until the staking transaction receives `X` confirmations (in our case, `X = 2`)
-- The BTC Staker creates and pre-signs a BTC slashing transaction, which will be sent to the BTC simnet in case the BTC Validator attacks Babylon
+- The BTC Staker creates and pre-signs a BTC slashing transaction, which will be sent to the BTC simnet in case the Finality Provider attacks Babylon
 - The BTC Staker submits this transaction to Babylon, so that the covenant can pre-sign it too